anjanatiha/Pneumonia-Detection-from-Chest-X-Ray-Images-with-Deep-Learning/README.md

 ##### Application        : Image Recognition, Image Classification, Medical Imaging
 *************************************************************************************************************************************
 ### Description
-1. Detected Pneumonia from Chest X-Ray images by retraining pretrained model “Inception” (removed output layers and freezed first layers) and fine-tuned model for two new label classes (Pneumonia and Normal).
+1. Detected Pneumonia from Chest X-Ray images by retraining pretrained model “InceptionV3” with 5856 images of X-ray (1.15GB).
+2. For retraining removed output layers, freezed first few layers and Fine-tuned model for two new label classes (Pneumonia and Normal).
-2. Trained with 5856 images of X-ray (1.15GB) with testing accuracy 83.44% and loss 0.42.
+3. Attained testing accuracy 83.44% and loss 0.42.
 *************************************************************************************************************************************
 ### Flower Dataset:
 ###### Number of Class: 2